 5 Online Events Registration Platforms Worth Considering

 I know this post is going to cause a stir.
 It is long-overdue.
-Having worked with a vendor in this space, I got to know the way event ticketing works and I feel like sharing it with you aficionados.
+Having worked with vendors in this space, I got to know the way event ticketing works and I feel like sharing it with you aficionados.
 Moreover, I get the “What’s the best event registration software?” question a lot, therefore it is right about time to answer.

 Let’s have a look:

 Eventbrite is the most popular event ticketing platform (Quantcast and Compete data).
 Although not the only indicator, popularity means something.
 They recently raised $20M and are currently selling tickets for $200M.
-Their social discovery features, specially on Facebook are quite remarkable.
+Their social discovery features, especially on Facebook are quite remarkable.
 The recent deal with Yelp and rumoured deal with Plancast make it incredibly appealing.

-PR aside looking at the service, setting up a page is damn easy.
+PR aside, looking at the service, setting up a page is damn easy.
 Simplicity seems to be one of the reasons why they devoured the long tail.
 My perception is that whenever an event is created and shared on Twitter or Facebook by DIY planners, Eventbrite is the preferred service.

 – Eventbrite capitalized on giving away the service for free to free events.
 Sounds like a no-brainer to me.

 – Paid events are charged at 2.5% of ticket value + $0.99 per ticket (Maximum fee of $9.95)

 -Credit Card Processing is at 3% per transaction.

 I know you are running to your abacus to work out the impact on your event.
 Not much I’d say.